Travel, Travel Tips

 We pick and choose our attractions

-We don’t do everything when we travel.
+We simply just don’t do everything when we travel.
 We pick and choose based on what sounds interesting, rather than someone else’s list of must-dos.
 After all, sometimes old, historic buildings are best enjoyed from the outside.
 And I always take a peek at a museum’s website before visiting – some offer free admission on specific days or nights, and that can be a significant cost savings.

 Exterior of the Old State House in Boston